-The Chief Schools Adjudicator, Dr Elizabeth Passmore, has today called for all admission authorities in England to comply fully with the admissions code on consulting, determining and publishing their arrangements to ensure fair access for all children.
+The Chief Schools Adjudicator, Dr Elizabeth Passmore, has today called again for all admission authorities in England to comply fully with the Admissions Code on consulting, determining and publishing their arrangements to ensure fair access for all children.

-Concerns about admission arrangements continue to make up the largest part of the OSA’s work and accounted for 156 of the total of 265 cases of all types referred to the OSA.
-Objections increased a little this year with 156 cases, but this represents less than 2 per cent of admission authorities.
+Concerns about admission arrangements continue to make up the largest part of the OSA’s work and accounted for 162 of the total of 212 cases of all types referred to the OSA.
+Objections to admission arrangements increased a little this year but the figure of 162 cases represents less than 2% of admission authorities.

-Dr Passmore concludes that the application of fair access protocol procedures are working well in placing children who do not have a school place in a school that best meets their needs, but calls for the following action to be taken to improve further fair access for all children to state-funded schools in England:
+Dr Passmore concludes that the application of fair access protocol procedures is again mostly working effectively in placing children who do not have a school place in a school that best meets their needs.
+However, to improve further fair access for all children to state-funded schools in England, Dr Passmore calls for:

 The Chief Schools Adjudicator said:

-3) There are currently eight adjudicators, including the Chief Adjudicator.
+3. There are currently eleven adjudicators, including the Chief Adjudicator.
 All are part time and paid only for the work they are asked to undertake.

 In relation to all state-funded schools adjudicators: